Ian-Gilbert/Arduino-Alarm-Clock/README.md

 This was a project that I started for a physics class in college, but I've since updated things.
 The goal was to create a project using the [Elegoo Most Complete Starter Kit](https://www.elegoo.com/product/elegoo-mega-2560-project-the-most-complete-starter-kit/) (originally we used the UNO, but I upgraded to the MEGA 2560 for the extra ports).
 The alarm clock has 12/24 hour time modes, and an alarm that can be set, viewed, turned on/off, stopped, and snoozed.

 ## Hardware
-- Arduino MEGA 2560 (UNO might work, but it gets really crowded.
-You would certainly have to use analog ports as digital ports.)
+- Arduino MEGA 2560
+  - Note: if you have an UNO, you won't be able to fit the keypad module, so you'll have to find another way to control the clock.
+My original design in college used the IR remote, which worked but wasn't particularly nice.
+I think the better option would be to use the standard buttons, which is something I'm planning on adding in a future update.
 - 74HC595 Shift Register
 - 1 and 4 digit 7-segment display (except actually 8-segment display cause of the dot)
 - DS3231 Real Time Clock Module